vapor/docs/3.0/docs/auth/api.md

 }
 ```

-Here we are using `BCryptDigest` as the [`PasswordVerifier`](#fixme) since we are assuming the user's password is stored as a BCrypt hash.
+Here we are using `BCryptDigest` as the [`PasswordVerifier`](https://api.vapor.codes/auth/latest/Authentication/Protocols/PasswordVerifier.html) since we are assuming the user's password is stored as a BCrypt hash.

-Now, to fetch the authenticated user in the route closure, you can use [`requireAuthenticated(_:)`](#fixme).
+Now, to fetch the authenticated user in the route closure, you can use [`requireAuthenticated(_:)`](https://api.vapor.codes/auth/latest/Authentication/Extensions/Request.html#/s:5Vapor7RequestC14AuthenticationE20requireAuthenticatedxxmKAD15AuthenticatableRzlF).

 ```swift
 let user = try req.requireAuthenticated(User.self)
 return "Hello, \(user.name)."
 ```

 The `requireAuthenticated` method will automatically throw an appropriate unauthorized error if the valid credentials were not supplied.
-Because of this, using [`GuardMiddleware`](#fixme) to protect the route from unauthenticated access is not required.
+Because of this, using [`GuardAuthenticationMiddleware`](https://api.vapor.codes/auth/latest/Authentication/Classes/GuardAuthenticationMiddleware.html) to protect the route from unauthenticated access is not required.

 ### Token Authentication